Female Husbands: A Trans History: Reception

 In the Los Angeles Review of Books, Samuel Clowes Huneke writes, "A self-described "lifelong LGBTQ rights advocate" and professor of history at Amherst College, Manion created not only a strikingly original portrait of individuals who, as [Manion] puts it, "transed" gender in the 18th and 19th centuries, but also an impassioned cri de coeur for trans rights."
 In a review for The Guardian, Grace Lavery writes, "Attempts have been made to argue that "reclaiming" transgender ancestors is ahistorical.
 Female Husbands demands a rethink of this position."

-James Yukiko Mulder writes for Women's Review of Books, "This book's trans history might not, as Manion puts it, "tell a feel-good story," but Manion's skill and care as a narrator of this story is palpable throughout the book.
+James Yukiko Mulder writes for Women's Review of Books, "Manion's skill and care as a narrator of this story is palpable throughout the book.
 In Female Husbands, these figures from the historical past are shown to be complex, often ingenious individuals who labored to maintain the stability of their various social and economic positions and proved resilient when their lives and bodies were placed under public scrutiny."
-Eileen Gonzalez writes for Foreward Reviews, "Public reactions to outed female husbands were often hostile and mocking.
+Eileen Gonzalez writes for Foreword Reviews, "Public reactions to outed female husbands were often hostile and mocking.
 Manion is sympathetic and respectful, according them the humanity they have long been denied."

 In The English Historical Review, Emily Rutherford writes, "Manion is sensitive to the part that female husbands played in shoring up white, imperial heteronormativity: showing how a respectable working-class identity was much less available to African-American female husbands, and how female husbands participated in a genocidal settler-colonial project that, among other things, eradicated Indigenous North American ways of understanding gender variance.
 As more scholars pursue research along these lines, their findings might frustrate our desires to find stories about gender and sexuality in the past that affirm our present-day identity categories and politics."
 In a Journal of Victorian Culture review, Billie-Gina Thomason writes "Female Husbands demonstrates that gender nonconformity and 'transing gender' is not a new phenomenon and highlights how much more can and will be done to historicize trans lives."
 Cay Wren writes for Manhattan Book Review, "The predominance of trans history has come from a place of asylum records and violent newspaper headlines.
 This inherited trauma is still being incrementally rewritten in the LGBTQ community today, and Manion's literary treatment of the historical figures found in the pages of this book I believe will serve as a crucial continuation of that healing."